wazo-platform/wazo-platform.org/content/uc-doc/contributors/typing.md

 ### Type classes vs instances {#type-class}

-Using a class s type indicates it is an instance of said class.
-If you instead which to say that the variable is the class itself, for example factories, you can use the `type` (or `Type` < 3.9) generic.
+Using a class as the type, it indicates that the variable is an instance of said class.
+If you instead wish to say that the variable is the class itself, for example for factories which receive the class and return an instance, you can use the `type` (or `Type` < 3.9) generic.
 If the class is defined in the same file, use [lazy annotations](#lazy-annotations) or put the class name in quotes.

 ```python
 from __future__ import annotations